SamuelSnowball/Major-Project/README.md

 Image from the Mars wikipedia page, it is licensed under Creative Commons: https://en.wikipedia.org/wiki/Mars#/media/File:Eso1509a_-_Mars_planet.jpg

 ## View the docs, located in code/myJs/out/index.html <br>
-Get an overview of the classes, and details of the methods, the docs index: <br>
+Get an overview of the classes, and details of the methods <br>
 To see private methods as well, click the "Private" checkbox in the top right options panel. <br>
 The "index" tab isn't working properly, when you click a method it doesn't re-direct properly.
 So just go on the "Methods panel to view them"<br>

+The docs index: <br>
 ![](https://github.com/SamuelSnowball/Major-Project/blob/master/Major%20Project/screenshots/yuidoc/index.png)

 Example docs of Camera class: <br>